gzachos/elgg_ellak/README.md

 About this repository
 -----
 ```
-This is a repository used for the localization of Elgg open source social networking software.
+This is a repository used for the localization of Elgg.
 ```

 The Organization responsible